cleanmilktea/fixjudiciary/README.md

 4. Enjoy opening tabs and not independent windows in the year 202x

 The first 3 scripts affect the judiciary website and the final one affects HKLII.
+The intention and utility of the scripts in the repo should be self-evident.
+If they are not, you probably only need script (3).

 *NB for judiciary website, if have installed the hypothes.is + no context buttons script (2) no need to install standalone judiciary no context script (1)